intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

-# Quotes
+# Quotes from Historical Figures

 ## Amara, Roy
-- [Amara’s Law](https://en.wikipedia.org/wiki/Roy_Amara): "We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run."
+- [Amara’s Law](https://en.wikipedia.org/wiki/Roy_Amara): "_We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run._"

 ## Amundsen, Mike